Expand your magical repertoire with one of these 12 skills, practices, and techniques.

 Beginners will find The Only Astrology Book You’ll Ever Need to be most instructive.
 Astrology for the Soul will illuminate your soul’s fondest wishes for unfoldment in this lifetime.
 Chinese astrology is also fascinating: The Handbook of Chinese Horoscopes is an excellent place to start.
 The New Chinese Astrology is wonderful too.

-3. Get the Hang of Feng Shui
+3. Feng Shui

-4. Make a Habit of the Merkaba Meditation
+4. The Merkaba Meditation

-6. Consult the I Ching
+6. The I Ching

-8. Explore the Tarot
+8. The Tarot

-10. Learn the Seven Hermetic Principles
+10. The Seven Hermetic Principles

 The basis of much of Western mysticism and magic lies in the seven Hermetic principles as outlined in the classic magical text The Kybalion.
 Learning them (or revisiting them if it’s been a while) will give you clear, practical insight into the underlying dynamics of magic and manifestation.

-11. Meditate on the Tao te Ching
+11. The Tao te Ching

-The overriding consensus among modern enthusiasts is that the Stephen Mitchell translation is the way to go.
+It’s my opinion that the Stephen Mitchell translation is the way to go.

-12. Get into the Qabalah
+12. The Qabalah

 Wishing you a most magical New Year!

-Oh, and if you give one of these a try, come back and let me know about your experience in the comments.
+If you give one of these a try, come back and let me know about your experience in the comments.